OToL/slick/README.md

 └── README.md
 ```

-- Folders containing generated files (e.g. \_build) must have a name starting with '_'.
+- Folders containing generated files (e.g. \_build) must have their name starting with '_'.
 - Simple projects, samples and tools can have all their sources stored directly under their root.